Skip to Main Content

 Pearl 3 Star Prestige and What It Signals

 The 2025 Pearl 3 Star Prestige award from EP Club places Fort Ross Vineyard & Winery in the upper tier of the estates tracked across this platform.
-Within the West Sonoma Coast and Fort Ross-Seaview peer set, that recognition aligns the property with producers who are making a sustained case for the appellation's seriousness rather than trading on California's broader premium wine reputation.
+Within the West Sonoma Coast and Fort Ross-Seaview comparable set, that recognition aligns the property with producers who are making a sustained case for the appellation's seriousness rather than trading on California's broader premium wine reputation.
 The distinction matters because Fort Ross-Seaview is still building its wider recognition outside specialist wine circles, despite the appellation's formal status and the quality case its leading producers have made consistently over the past decade.

-The Fort Ross-Seaview Peer Set
+The Fort Ross-Seaview comparable set

 Planning the Visit